GlacioHack/xdem/docs/source/spatialstats.rst

 .. plot:: code/spatialstats_standardizing.py
     :width: 90%

-For application to DEM precision assessment, the mean is already centered on zero and the variance is non-stationary, which yields:
+For application to DEM precision estimation, the mean is already centered on zero and the variance is non-stationary, which yields:

 .. math::